 We usually require applicants to hold an honours degree or equivalent.

 If you are currently NOT employed as a teacher and will be seeking a placement school, the following has been put in place in order to support you.
 Please read the following before applying:

 Observation of experienced teachers

-You should secure a minimum of two days of teaching observations per week to support your work on the Subject Studies and Practice of Teaching modules.
+You should secure a reasonable number of teaching observations per week to support your work on the Subject Studies and Practice of Teaching modules.
 This can be in a school of your choice, and it is usually the school where you will undertake your placement.

 Before applying please note: